 Below is a list of the most familiar amino acids, what they do and what foods you can obtain them from:

-- Carnitine helps remove fat from the bloodstream, and can help with overall weight loss and improve high triglyceride levels.
-It is found in dairy products, meat, peanuts, chocolate, and wheat.
+- Carnitine helps remove fat from the bloodstream, and can help with overall weight loss.
+It is found in dairy products, wheat, meat, peanuts and chocolate

 - Arginine helps burn sugar, heal the skin, affects liver detoxification and enhances the immune system.
 It is primarily found in meat.